saifulislam05/GYM-mp-tailwind/README.md

 # The November Room (GYM Major project Tailwind)

+## Hosted Link
+You can view the project live at [View Live Project](https://saifulislam05.github.io/GYM-mp-tailwind/)
+## Project Description
 This project is a responsive landing page for "The November Room," a fitness and training center.
 It utilizes HTML and the Tailwind CSS framework for styling.

 ## Table of Contents